Trump calls raid on his lawyer's office 'an attack on our country'

 Earlier in the day before the president met with senior military leaders at the White House, the FBI raided the New York office and residence of Michael Cohen, seeking information about a $130,000 payment the attorney made to porn star Stormy Daniels shortly before the 2016 election, sources told NBC News.

-Federal prosecutors for the Office for the Southern District of New York executed search warrants at Cohen's law office located at 30 Rockefeller Plaza and seized documents related to a referral from Mueller’s team.
+Federal prosecutors in New York executed search warrants and seized documents and other materials related based on a referral from Mueller's team.

 Breaking News Emails

+Trump wasted no time addressing the raids when reporters entered the Cabinet Room where he was meeting with senior military leaders, starting his remarks by calling Mueller's investigation a "witch hunt" and a "disgrace."

-It's "an attack on our country in a true sense, an attack on what we all stand for," Trump said.
+It's "an attack on our country in a true sense, an attack on what we all stand for," Trump said of the raids, which were first reported by the New York Times.

 "That is at a whole new level of unfairness," the president added.
 "This is now getting ridiculous."